Prey 2: Reboot

-Bethesda announced at their press conference at the Electronic Entertainment Expo 2016 in June that they would be publishing a reboot of Prey, also titled Prey to be developed by Arkane Studios.
+Bethesda announced at their press conference at the Electronic Entertainment Expo 2016 in June that they would be publishing a reboot of Prey, also titled Prey, to be developed by Arkane Studios.
 This game will not use any of the materials developed for Prey 2, outside of the IP and the franchise concepts.
-Arkane Studios CEO and director Raphaël Colantonio said that at the time of completing Dishonored, they sought to do a second project alongside Dishonored 2, one that was "in first-person, with depth and simulation and narration", and that they opted to use the Prey narrative as it matched these thematic concepts well, but otherwise greatly different in gameplay.
+Arkane Studios CEO and director Raphaël Colantonio said that at the time of completing Dishonored, they sought to do a second project alongside Dishonored 2, one that was "in first-person, with depth and simulation and narration", and that they opted to use the Prey premise as it matched these thematic concepts well, but otherwise greatly different in gameplay.
 Hines added that when considering the core concept of the original 2006 Prey was about aliens chasing after the player-character, they felt the name worked well for the game that Arkane had pitched, and claimed they did not have to be beholden to retaining anything else about the original game.
 This gave Arkane's team the freedom to complete their game without considering the franchise's past history.